 What's the story here?

 Portmagee is a small village and fishing harbour situated at the west end of Portmagee Channel.
 The channel opens immediately to the south of Bray Head and at the seaward end of the strait that separates Valentia Island from the mainland.
-The anchoring area is 2½ miles east of Bray Head in Portmagee Sound, between the mainland where there is a pier and Valentia Island.
+The anchoring area is 2½ miles east of Bray Head in Portmagee Sound, between Valentia Island and the mainland where there is a pier.

 Portmagee offers a secure anchorage off the pier in 5 metres, opposite Skelling Heritage Centre.
-The pier is best avoided as it is mainly used by fishing vessels and subject to strong tides.
-There is a pontoon with limited depth close east of the pier but it has 2 meters on outermost berth at LW.
+The pier is best avoided as it is mainly used by fishing vessels and it is subject to strong tides.
+There is a pontoon that has six finger pontoons, close east of the pier.
+It has water and power and is predominantly used by sea angling boats and the Skellig passenger boats.
+But the berths outside of the T-head are available for visiting yachts and it has 2 meters LAT.
+Please contact Ger Kennedy at 087-2390010.

-The pontoon is usually busy with tourists boarding tour boats from 9am - 7pm.
-This is something to note about Portmagee in general, although remote, it can be a busy spot during the summer with Skelling Tour boats flying up and down creating an uncomfortable anchorage during the day.
+The pontoon is usually busy with tourists boarding tour boats plying their trade to Great Skellig from 9 am - 7 pm.
+This is something to note about Portmagee in general, although remote, it can be a busy spot during the summer with Tour boats flying up and down creating an uncomfortable anchorage during the day.

 How to get in?